Tracking your activities with your phone is the new norm. Samsung Health and Google Fit are available on Android and iOS, but you won’t use both.

 Step tracking

-Both count steps and your active time.
-Active time is walk time.
-Both count active time differently.
-In Samsung Health, your active time is calculated when you are walking.
+Both count steps and your active time (walk time).
+However, both count active time differently.
+In Samsung Health, your active time is your walking time.

-In Google Fit, your active time is counted if you walk at a medium to high pace.
+In Google Fit, your active time is medium to fast-speed walk time.
 Slow-paced steps are added to the step counter, but active time is not calculated.

 To test both, I went for a walk.
 Samsung Health recorded 1,307 steps, and Google Fit recorded 1,302.